본문 바로가기

 "Vice President Ji Joonseop Ordered Replacement of Bank HR Head to Reflect Federation’s Opinions"

-Ji was found to have instructed the replacement of the bank's HR head to ensure the federation's personnel-related opinions were reflected.
-According to prosecutors, ahead of NongHyup Bank’s regular personnel reshuffle in 2025, Ji decided to replace the HR head who had been appointed during the tenure of former federation president Lee Seonghee, in order to better reflect the federation’s views.
-Prosecutors stated, "(Ji) conveyed to former NongHyup Bank president Lee Seokyong that replacing the HR head was the opinion of federation president Kang Hodong, and Lee replaced the HR head with the person requested by the defendant."
-The bank’s HR team testified in the indictment that "Vice President Ji replaced the HR head to appoint one of his close associates, and the bank president played no role in the process."
+Vice President Ji was found to have ordered the replacement of the bank’s HR head to ensure the federation’s personnel opinions were reflected.
+Prosecutors found that, ahead of NongHyup Bank’s regular personnel reshuffle in 2025, Ji decided to replace the HR head who had been appointed during the tenure of former federation president Lee Seonghee, in order to better reflect the federation’s views.
+Prosecutors stated, "(Vice President Ji) conveyed to former NongHyup Bank president Lee Seokyong that replacing the HR head was President Kang Hodong’s opinion, and former president Lee replaced the HR head with the person requested by the defendant."
+In the indictment, the bank's HR team testified, "Vice President Ji replaced the HR head to appoint his close associate, and during this process, the bank president played no role."

 [Exclusive] Prosecution Investigation Reveals NongHyup Federation's Intervention in NongHyup Bank Personnel Decisions Kim Jaeseop, a member of the People Power Party, is giving an interview to The Asia Business Daily at the National Assembly on the 12th.
 Photo by Kim Hyunmin kimhyun81@